pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 ## 2. Create a repository
-1.1 Create a **samples** repository within your GitHub account.
+2.1 Create a **samples** repository within your GitHub account.
 The repository is used to store your files.

+## 2. Create a README.md within the repository
-1.2 Create a *README.md* file (we will use this later) in the repository.
+Create a *README.md* file (we will use this later) in the repository containing the following:
+		# Samples Repository
+		This repository contains examples:
+			* hello.go code example
+			* hello-action.yml example

 ## 3. Create a simple test program written in go
-3.1 Create a file called *hello.go* within your samples repository containing the following code:
+Create a file called *hello.go* within your samples repository containing the following code:

    		package main
 			import (